 If you want to hire a freelance editor, then it can be difficult to know where to start, as there are so many types of fiction editing out there.
 There are three major types of fiction editing: “big-picture” editing, commonly known as developmental editing, sentence-level editing, and proofreading.
 Outside of those branches, there are also other types of service that aren’t necessarily “editing” as such, but are related – such as professional beta reading and feedback on material such as agent query letters and synopses.

 Which type of editing is for you?
 Let’s go over each one, and when you might need it.

 The different types of fiction editing explained

 Most freelance editors who offer “developmental editing” as a service offer an editorial report alongside direct notes in the manuscript.
 But manuscript assessments and critiques fall under the umbrella of developmental editing, too.
 In those types of services, you only receive the editorial report.
-Some freelance editors do a very extensive evaluation as part of an assessment or critique, so the two can be comparable and extremely similar, depending on the editor you choose.
+Some freelance editors do a very extensive report as part of an assessment or critique, so the two can be similar, depending on the editor you choose.
+The key difference is that in a manuscript assessment or critique, you won’t get the in-manuscript comments and guidance.

 You can read more about developmental editing here.

 When do you need a developmental edit or manuscript assessment?

 You’ll have finished writing your manuscript at this point, and ideally you’ll have been through a round of self-editing, although it’s not unheard of for freelance editors to work on first drafts.
 An editor can work with you across multiple drafts until you’re completely happy with the story.

 If you’re aiming for traditional publication, having an assessment or dev edit first can improve your odds of getting picked up by a literary agent.
 It’s by no means required, though.
 If you sign with an agent or publisher, they’ll likely work with you on some form of dev editing as well.